-The Bromley Borough Resilience Forum, a statutory forum, meets quarterly to facilitate co-operation and information sharing at the borough level between key stakeholders in relation to emergency preparedness for major events and incidents.
+The Bromley Borough Resilience Forum, a statutory forum currently chaired by the Council, meets quarterly to facilitate co-operation and information sharing at the borough level between key stakeholders in relation to emergency preparedness for major events and incidents.
 The Forum reports to the Safer Bromley Partnership Strategic Group.
-Through the Forum and pan-London structures the Partnership regularly has the opportunity to participate in training and exercise events to develop and maintain local multi-agency emergency arrangements.
+Through the Forum and pan-London structures the Partnership regularly has the opportunity to participate in training and exercising events to develop and maintain local multi-agency emergency arrangements.